godaddy/gasket/packages/gasket-preset-pwa/docs/pwa-support.md

 With this plugin enabled, your app will automatically be serving a service worker!
 By default, it will be served at `/sw.js`, but this is adjustable via config options.
 The defaults options for this plugin should be sufficient.
 However, they are tunable as needed for your app under `serviceWorker` in the `gasket.config.js` file.
 Be sure to see the [service worker plugin docs] for more details on setup and config.

 The service worker script is composed using the `composeServiceWorker` lifecycle which plugins and apps can hook into, and add to the script by concatenating inline script text or content from a loaded file.

 Once such plugin that composes service worker scripts, and that handles much of what you would commonly want for a PWA, is the Workbox plugin.

 ## Caching

 With precaching, an app's pages, chunks, and assets are downloaded and stored on the device, _before_ they are actually needed.
 This happens asynchronously and results in a faster experience.
 Additionally, other files can be cached with on-demand runtime strategies, such as cacheFirst, or networkFirst.
-In additional to speed, precaching unlocks the ability for our apps to have offline support for avaliability.
+In additional to speed, precaching unlocks the ability for apps to have offline support for availability.

 ### @gasket/plugin-workbox

-This plugin provides precaching as well as runtime caching, by implementing service worker configuration using [Workbox].
-_Workbox is a library that bakes in a set of best practices and removes the boilerplate every developer writes when working with service workers._
-With this plugin enabled, your app will begin serving the workbox libraries and compose the service worker script for it.
+This plugin provides precaching as well as runtime caching, by implementing service worker configuration using [Workbox]. _Workbox is a library that bakes in a set of best practices and removes the boilerplate every developer writes when working with service workers._ With this plugin enabled, your app will begin serving the workbox libraries and compose the service worker script for it.
 You can add custom workbox config to under `workbox.config` in the `gasket.config.js` file.
 Be sure to see the [workbox plugin docs] for more details on setup and config.

 When a request is made to your for the service worker script, this plugin will execute a `workbox` lifecycle which plugins and the app can hook into which allows them to add to the workbox config.
 The workbox-plugin with then take that config, and use it to generate the service worker script.

 For example, when using `@gasket/plugin-nextjs`, the next build files and static assets will be added to the workbox config and automatically ready for precaching.

 ## Manifest

 _The web app manifest is a simple JSON file that tells the browser about your web application and how it should behave when 'installed' on the user's mobile device or desktop._ This allows your application to take full advantage of being a [Progressive Web App][PWA].

 ### @gasket/plugin-manifest

 This plugin adds support for a custom `manifest.json` to be provided for your app.
 To configure what is in the manifest, you can set this under `manifest` in the `gasket.config.js`.
-Be sure to see the
-[manifest plugin docs] for more details on setup and config.
+Be sure to see the [manifest plugin docs] for more details on setup and config.

 In addition to static manifest config as mentioned, a `manifest` lifecycle is available for plugins and apps to hook, to adjust the manifest on a per-request